pingcap/docs/tidb-cloud/connect-to-tidb-cluster.md

     - [Connect via private endpoint](/tidb-cloud/set-up-private-endpoint-connections.md) (recommended): Private endpoint connection provides a private endpoint to allow clients in your VPC to securely access services over AWS PrivateLink, which provides highly secure and one-way access to database services with simplified network management.
     - [Connect via VPC peering](/tidb-cloud/set-up-vpc-peering-connections.md): If you want lower latency and more security, set up VPC peering and connect via a private endpoint using a VM instance on the corresponding cloud provider in your cloud account.

-+ [Connect via SQL Shell](/tidb-cloud/connect-via-sql-shell.md): to try TiDB SQL and test out TiDB's compatibility with MySQL quickly, or administer user privileges.
++ [Connect via SQL Shell](/tidb-cloud/connect-via-sql-shell.md): to try TiDB SQL and test out TiDB's compatibility with MySQL quickly, or administer user privileges

 ## What's next